-Apologies are one important mechanism for reconciliation.
-Another increasingly important mechanism is the truth and reconciliation process.
-Indeed since 1975, truth commissions have become a preferred process for states to address large- scale violence and move forward collectively.
-Unfortunately, these commissions have not lived up to their potential for transforming inter-group relations when applied in twenty-four different countries around the world.
-Most of the truth commissions examined by scholar Patricia Hayner emphasised reparations, reform of the armed forces/police, and prosecution of the perpetrators responsible.
-While five countries (out of twenty-four total) did attempt to make moral compensation to the victims in the form of an apology or acknowledgement to the victims as part of the recommendations stemming from the truth commissions (Chile, El Salvador, Chad, South Africa, Guatemala), these were selectively and unsuccessfully applied.
-In fact, of the twenty-one truth commissions examined by Hayner, only three of these commissions actually had measures that were intended to advance reconciliation: Chile, El Salvador and South Africa.
-Given that so few truth commissions or apologies succeed in bringing about genuine reconciliation, it is important to step back and ask what a process of reconciliation actually entails and whether it is a useful goal for the purpose of decolonising Indigenous/state relations.
+Apologies are just one possible mechanism that can promote reconciliation.
+Another increasingly important mechanism for addressing human rights violations is the truth and reconciliation process.
+Indeed, since 1975, truth commissions have become a preferred process for states to address large-scale violence and move forward collectively.
+Unfortunately, these commissions have not lived up to their potential for transforming inter-group relations when applied in 24 different countries around the world.
+16 Most of the truth commissions examined by scholar Priscilla Hayner emphasized reparations, reform of the armed forces/police, and prosecution of the perpetrators responsible.
+While five countries (out of 24 total) did attempt to make moral compensation to the victims in the form of an apology or acknowledgment to the victims as part of the recommendations stemming from the truth commissions (Chile, El Salvador, Chad, South Africa, Guatemala), these were selectively and unsuccessfully applied.
+In fact, of the 21 truth commissions examined by Hayner, only three of these commissions actually had measures that were intended to advance reconciliation: Chile, El Salvador, and South Africa.17 Given that so few truth commissions or apologies succeed in bringing about genuine reconciliation, it is important to step back and ask what a process of reconciliation actually entails and whether it is a useful goal for the purpose of decolonizing indigenous/state relations.